percimar/tech-interview-frontend-test/README.md

 # Tech Interview Frontend Test

 React project created with create-react-app.
-Includes routing with react-router-dom v6, global state management with useContext, http requests with react-query and axios, english and arabic locales, unit tests with testing-library, and e2e tests with cypress.
+Featuring:

+- Global state management with useContext
+- Routing with react-router-dom v6
+- HTTP requests with react-query and axios
+- English and Arabic locales
+- Unit tests with testing-library
+- E2E tests with cypress.

 ## Run Locally